 - How to use a nipple shield.

 - Sideline breastfeeding.

 - How to correct a tongue tie.

 - How to follow your baby’s cues.

 - Managing an oversupply of breast milk.

-- Importance of posture and different positions for breastfeeding.
+- The importance of posture and different positions for breastfeeding.

-- Great support (from husband, family, friends and work).
+- Great support (from partner, family, friends and work).